LinuxAtDuke/Intro-To-Linux/README.md

 - 1994: Single Unix specification announced, separates trademark from specific code instances.
 - 1994: First release of Red Hat Linux and Debian Linux, which become the dominant flavors of Linux.
 - 1995: Toy Story, first feature-length computer-animated film, produced on Solaris workstations.
-- 1997: Titanic is the first major film to be majorly produced on Linux servers.
+- 1997: Titanic is the first major film to be largely produced on Linux servers.
 - 1999: Linux Kernel 2.2 released to celebrate Unix's 30th birthday.
 - 2001: Apple releases Mac OS X, based on BSD Unix.
 - 2003: Linux 2.6 kernel released.
 Red Hat creates RHEL and Fedora.